Financial Services Industry Overview

 Security risks top the list of concerns that top financial services companies are facing right now.
 Companies in this sector often mull over the security of their customers’ assets and data.
 They often find them questioning the security measures protecting their own IP.
 Today, the pace at which hackers are finding ways to infiltrate technology demands financial services companies to be on their toes when it comes to data security.
 It is vital for companies to stay up-to-date with the developing technology and share information among peers which promotes shared insights to enhance security across the company.

 The global financial services landscape is changing.
-Today, customers are more aware and up-to-date on the market events than ever before.
+Today, customers are more aware and up-to-date on market events than ever before.
 They are increasingly expecting companies to provide them with personalized and meaningful experiences through intuitive and simple interfaces irrespective of the devices they use.
 Furthermore, customer loyalty and customer turnover are becoming more important for financial services companies owing to the rising competition.
 Getting to know the customers better and engaging with them can optimize interactions that would consequently result in increased customer satisfaction and subsequently decrease in customer churn.
-Serval financial services companies are also using bots to deliver timely resolution for customer issues without incurring any additional costs.
-The use of sentiment analysis also helps these bots to understand the context of the message and quickly evaluate, escalate, and route complex issues to human to resolve.
+Several financial services companies are also using bots to deliver timely resolution for customer issues without incurring any additional costs.
+The use of sentiment analysis also helps these bots to understand the context of the message and quickly evaluate, escalate, and route complex issues to humans to resolve.